National Child Protection Data Collection Data Quality Statement

 National child protection data are only based on those cases reported to departments responsible for child protection and therefore are likely to understate the true prevalence of child abuse and neglect across Australia.
 Further, notifications made to other organisations, such as the police or non-government welfare agencies, are only included if they were also referred to departments responsible for child protection.

 Overall, the quality and coverage of data in the child protection data collection are good.
-However, data availability affects the interpretability of some data presented.
+However, data availability affects the interpretability of some data presented:

-National child protection data has been provided to the AIHW since 1993 under the agreement between the Australian Government, the states and territories and the AIHW concerning the provision of data on welfare services.
+National child protection data has been provided to the AIHW since 1993 under the agreement between the Commonwealth, the states and territories and the AIHW concerning the provision of data on welfare services.
 In 1993, separate reports were published on child abuse and neglect (Child abuse and neglect Australia 1990–91) and care and protection orders (Children under care and protection orders Australia 1990–91).

 Child protection Australia 1996–97 contained consolidated information on several child protection modules (notifications, investigations, substantiations; care and protection orders; and out-of-home care) for the first time.
 Child protection Australia has subsequently been released as an annual report in that format.
 Limited data on intensive family support services were included for the first time in Child protection Australia 2003–04.
 Data on foster carer households were included for the first time in Child protection Australia 2009–10 and relative/kinship carer data were included for the first time in Child protection Australia 2010–11.
-New analyses included for the first time in Child protection Australia 2012–13 relate to:

 It is standard practice to present 5-year trends in data, as changes in state and territory legislation, policy/practice and information management systems reduce the ability to accurately compare data over longer periods.
 Changes that have an impact on the data are provided as caveats to the data and in relevant appendixes to Child Protection Australia reports.